sys-bio/libantimonyjs/docs/Readme.md

 # Using libantimonyjs in your project.
+Note: The examples described below work with version v2.14b and later.
+If using an earlier version then you must remember to add libantimony.wasm to your project as the libantimony.js and libantimony.wasm were not combined into one file.

 ## In a webpage
 - For use in a webpage just copy the contents (3 files) of the `../release/v#####` into a suitable subdirectory in your website.